Healthy Homes Assessment Clive

 Home Assessments Clive for Rental Properties

-There are many things you should look for when conducting an house assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a variety of concerns to look over during a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+The most common are:

 • Does the house have enough air circulation, including extractor fans?

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be significant for landlords and property managers.
-For expert guidance, contact us today to book your rental property home evaluation.
+The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling can be extremely costly for property owners and landlords.
+For specialist guidance, contact us today to book your rental property home assessment.

 home assessments for rental properties